What is Salting in Security and How Does it Work?

 How Does Salting Work?

 Salting is a security technique that adds unique, random data to a password before hashing to ensure every stored credential has a unique digital fingerprint.
+There are five steps in the technical workflow:

 Step 1: Generating the Salt